oliviawestmacottssw/SSW.Rules.Content/categories/application-lifecycle-management-alm/rules-to-better-tfs-2015-migration.md

 ---
 Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit [Application Lifecycle Management](http&#58;//www.ssw.com.au/ssw/Consulting/ALM.aspx) and book in a consultant.
+If you still need help, visit [Application Lifecycle Management](http&#58;//www.ssw.com.au/ssw/Consulting/ALM.aspx) and book in a consultant.​

-Migrating from TFS 2013 Update 4 to TFS 2015.
+​Migrating from TFS 2013 Update 4 to TFS 2015.

 Upgrading Team Foundation Server can be a daunting task.
 Be assured that things have become easier and if you follow this guide, it will minimize your downtime.